john-lay/dmg-adventure/README.md

 * Tilemaps created with [Tiled](https://www.mapeditor.org/)

 ## Compromises due to imposed restrictions
 Each scene can only have 9 actors, 25 Frames and 9 triggers.
-The actor and frame restrictions are the most challenging and because of there are a number of compromises.
+The actor and frame restrictions are the most challenging and because of there are a number of compromises
 * On screens without an enemy the wand animation is 3 frames in each direction.
 On scenes with enemies it is reduced to a single frame
 * The collision detection triggers can only handle 1 enemy per screen.
 Any more triggers significant slowdown.
-2 enemies is passable, any more is unbearable.
+2 enemies is passable, any more is unbearable
+* Screen transitions start Zelda at fixed central points, not where she left the screen
 * The unit counter of ruppees is baked into the background
 * The empty hearts indicator is baked into the background
 * The boomerang can only be thrown on the screen it's found on.
 (Unlike the original game, it does not cost rupees to throw.
 Keeping with the original game, it doesn't return to Zelda when thrown)